SergioBonatto/YuuOS/README.md

 ## Getting Started

-Follow these instructions to set up the toolchain and run YuuOS.
+Follow these instructions to set up the toolchain and run PraxisOS.

 ### Prerequisites

-YuuOS requires a specific toolchain for building the RISC-V 32-bit kernel and user-space applications.
+PraxisOS requires a specific toolchain for building the RISC-V 32-bit kernel and user-space applications.
 You will need:

 - **Clang Compiler:** To compile C code for the `riscv32-unknown-elf` target.
 - **LLD Linker:** The LLVM linker, used by Clang.